newrelic/newrelic-telemetry-sdk-java/README.md

 CI builds are run on Github Actions:
 ![build badge](https://github.com/newrelic/newrelic-telemetry-sdk-java/workflows/main%20build/badge.svg)

-The project uses gradle 6 for building, and the gradle wrapper is provided.
+The project uses Java 11 and gradle 6 for building, and the gradle wrapper is provided.

 To compile, run the tests and build the jars: